nealmi/derive-attr-parse/README.md

  # Simple parser for derive attributes
  * "Copy from Giants".
 The code mostly copied from <https://github.com/serde-rs/serde/tree/master/serde_derive>.
  * "Copy from Copier of Giants".
-Recommend to COPY the code put into your project for better control .
+The recommendation is to copy the code into your project for better control.

  The code too simple to document.
 Just checkout the code, will do all the talks.
  ## Typical usage in  proc macro